varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Varnish provides a large number of counters for information, and debugging purposes.
+   Varnish provides a large number of counters for information and debugging purposes.
    `Table 8 <#table-8>`_ presents counters that are typically important.
    Other counters may be relevant only for Varnish developers when providing support.